skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/54.png

-My transaction says let member #1 (Fairmont High School Athletics) have Child #2’s (Emily) health record.
+My transaction says let member #1 have a read only copy of Child #2’s health record.
 This would be extremely useful when every year millions of kids get physicals in order to play a sport.
 Imagine having your medical provider authorize your child’s health record to approve them playing a sport.
-I know my parents would've enjoyed not dealing with both the High School and the Medical Provider.
+I know my parents would've enjoyed not dealing with both, the High School and the Medical Provider, to just play a sport.
+Also, because it is read only, the member wouldn't be able to change any information.

-10. You can view this transaction by **clicking on childform** on the left and then **Show All** on Emily.
-Notice that member #1 is now in Emily’s description
+10. You can view this transaction by **clicking on childform** on the left and then **Show All** on your child.
+Notice that member #1 is now in the child’s description

 .. image:: Images/55.png

 11. Let’s do another transaction.
-This time, let’s remove an authorized member that we just gave to Emily.
+This time, let’s remove an authorized member that we just gave to your child.
 Here is what my transaction looks like:

 .. image:: Images/56.png

-12. Emily in the Childform section should look like this:
+12. Your child in the Childform section should look like this:

 .. image:: Images/57.png

 13. We have submitted transactions, but now let’s actually add some immunizations to a child

 14. **Click on Submit Transaction** and then change the transaction type to addImmunizations.
 The format to add an immunization is a little different.
-In the Vaccine section put **{ "name" : "immunization", "provider" : "medical provider", "imdate" : "date" }** inbetween the brackets []. **Replace the immunization, medical provider and date with whatever you would like.** Here is what my transaction looks like:
+In the Vaccine section copy **{ "name" : "immunization", "provider" : "medical provider", "imdate" : "date" }** inbetween the brackets []. **Replace the immunization, medical provider and date with whatever you would like.** Here is what my transaction looks like:

 .. image:: Images/105.png